I Expect You to Die 2: The Spy and the Liar

 I Expect You to Die 2: The Spy And The Liar is a virtual reality action puzzle video game developed and published by Schell Games.
 The game is a sequel to the original I Expect You to Die (2016), and follows the same protagonist, an agent that must use items within a limited environment to solve puzzles to progress through the game.
 The plot revolves around the player going through various hurdles as to stop Zoraxis, a megacorporation, from taking over the world.
 The game was released in 2021 to generally positive reviews from critics.
+The theme song is performed by Michael Geier aka Puddles Pity Party.

 Gameplay

 Gameplay is similar in concept to escape room games, where the player must solve puzzles in a limited environment in order to progress through the game.
 However, rather than escape, the goal is generally related to accomplishing various goals given to the player, such as destroying a laser, defeating a henchman, or disarming a bomb.
 The game is largely controlled through motion control to emulate the use of ones arms, and a button press to activate telekinesis, which allows for items to be transported directly to the player.

 All of the levels progress through pre-determined events.
 However, some levels can be beaten in slightly different ways, such as allowing a performance to play out, or sending a smoke grenade through a dumbwaiter.
 Throughout the levels, the player can complete optional objectives as to acquire "Souvenirs", and a hidden trophy is hidden around every level that the player can find.
 The game also challenges the player to speedrun the levels under a specific time, depending on the level they choose.